Graphics processing unit: 1980s

-In 1987, the IBM 8514 graphics system was released.
+Following in 1987, the IBM 8514 graphics system was released.
 It was one of the first video cards for IBM PC compatibles that implemented fixed-function 2D primitives in electronic hardware.
 Sharp's X68000, released in 1987, used a custom graphics chipset with a 65,536 color palette and hardware support for sprites, scrolling, and multiple playfields.
 It served as a development machine for Capcom's CP System arcade board.
 Fujitsu's FM Towns computer, released in 1989, had support for a 16,777,216 color palette.
-In 1988, the first dedicated polygonal 3D graphics boards were introduced in arcades with the Namco System 21 and Taito Air System.